mneps/W2W-Data-Project/README.md

 # When2Work Analysis

 ## Overview
 This program scrapes data from the When2Work scheduling website and outputs a CSV file with data relating to hours worked by employee, per year.
 The program allows the user to specify the date range for which they would like to scrape.
-I have only conducted tested with the TSNY-NYC When2Work instance, but this program should theoretically should work for any company's When2Work account.
+I have only conducted testing with the TSNY-NYC When2Work instance, but this program should theoretically should work for any company's When2Work account.

 ## Setup
 To run this program, you will need Python3.7 and to install the packages listed in the `requirements.txt` file.
 You will also need to save your When2Work credentials as environment variables under the names `W2W_USERNAME` and `W2W_PASSWORD`.
 The final step is to set the variables in the `src/fields.py` file to your liking.